 When you're fit and strong you'll feel much more at ease in all types of environments because you're a much less likely target, and plus you have that self-confidence and belief in yourself because you know you have a lot of strength (and endurance if you're lean too) to defend yourself if something were to ever happen.

 Hopefully you took something out of this article on my favorite weight training benefits, and remember to never give up your consistent gym habit because it really is a staple to a kick-ass life.
-The blood sweat and tears are all worth it in the end, and once you start experience all of these amazing benefits for yourself you'll likely find it harder to give up your gym habit, compared to continuing on and maintaining/furthering your results.
-That's when you know you've made it, and there's no turning back.
-Good luck.

-Now | When you're fit and strong you'll feel much more at ease in all types of environments because you're a much less likely target, and plus you have that self-confidence and belief in yourself because you know you have a lot of strength (and endurance if you're lean too) to defend yourself if something were to ever happen.

-Hopefully you took something out of this article on my favorite weight training benefits, and remember to never give up your consistent gym habit because it really is a staple to a kick-ass life.
 The blood sweat and tears are all worth it in the end, and once you start to experience all of these lasting benefits for yourself you'll find that it would actually be harder to give up your gym habit, compared to continuing on and maintaining/furthering your results.
 That's when you've made it, and there's no turning back.
 Good luck.